jackalnom/centralcoastcauldrons/README.md

 2. Register on [Render](https://render.com/).
 Click New + and select Web Service.
 We will do a basic Build and deploy from a Git repository.
 Connect it to your Github repository and point it the new repository you created on step 1.
 3. Name your service something cute and unique.
 Oregon is fine as a region.
 Leave branch and Root Directory as default.
 The Runtime should be Python 3.
 Build command should be pip install -r requirements.txt.
 Start command should be changed to uvicorn src.api.server:app --host 0.0.0.0 --port $PORT.
 Select the Free Instance Type.
 Seelct Advanced and add two environment variables to start.
 The first is called `API_KEY`.
 Assign a unique string value to this variable.
 This string acts as a unique identifier for your shop and helps secure your communications.
 You will use it later when testing your service and registering it.
 The second is called `PYTHON_VERSION`.
 We will set this to 3.11.4.
 5. Visit your newly deployed project to ensure it's functioning as expected.
 Try navigating to https://`your-project`.onrender.com/docs.
 Once there, click the 'Authorize' button in the upper right corner and enter the same `API_KEY` you entered into environment variables earlier.
 After authorization, try out various endpoints to confirm their functionality.
-6. Navigate to [Consortium of Concotions and Charms](https://potion-exchange.vercel.app/), sign in using your GitHub account, and add your newly created shop to the platform.
+6. Navigate to [Potion Exchange](https://potion-exchange.vercel.app/), sign in using your GitHub account, and add your newly created shop to the platform.
 Be sure to provide the URL of your newly deployed webservice (don't include doc/, just the base url) and the `API_KEY` you set earlier.
-7. Return to [Consortium of Concotions and Charms](https://potion-exchange.vercel.app/) to monitor the next tick.
-Check for changes in your gold balance, potion inventory, and other assets.
+7. Return to [Potion Exchange](https://potion-exchange.vercel.app/) to monitor the next tick.
+Check for changes in your gold balance and potion inventory.
 You should see with even this purely static implementation of your API barrels being purchased, potions getting mixed, and selling some potions to customers.

 ## Version 1 - Adding persistance